SimCity: Multi-Agent Urban Development Simulation with Rich Interactions: Conclusion

 \section{Conclusion}

-With SimCity, we conduct complex simulations that incorporates four distinct LLM-driven economic roles (households, firms, the central bank and the government), with a visualized map and markets with heterogeneous goods.
-Experiments show that SimCity robustly matches a checklist of established macroeconomic phenomena and exhibit plausible responses to exogenous shocks.
-We hope SimCity could serve as a solid base platform towards more a realistic economic simulation.
+With SimCity, we conduct complex simulations that incorporate four distinct LLM-driven economic roles (households, firms, the central bank, and the government), with a visualized map and markets with heterogeneous goods.
+Experiments show that SimCity robustly matches a checklist of established macroeconomic phenomena.
+Moreover, when applied to novel economic scenarios, SimCity generates economically coherent and informative predictions.
+We hope SimCity could serve as a solid base platform for a more realistic economic simulation.